100 Notable alumni of

 -

-Adam Paul Bandt is an Australian politician and former industrial lawyer who is the leader of the Australian Greens and federal MP for Melbourne.
+Adam Paul Bandt is an Australian politician and former industrial lawyer who is the leader of the Australian Greens and member of parliament (MP) for the Division of Melbourne.
 Previously, he served as co-deputy leader of the Greens from 2012 to 2015 and 2017 to 2020.
-He was elected leader after the resignation of Richard Di Natale in February 2020.
+He was elected leader following the resignation of Richard Di Natale in February 2020.

 -